avantifellows/plio-backend/docs/INSTALLATION.md

         ```sh
         psql
         ```
+        If you get an error saying `error: psql: error: FATAL:  database "{USER_NAME}" does not exist`, run the following command before entering `psql`:
+        ```sh
+        createdb
+        ```
-     - You should be inside the PostgreSQL shell
+     - If everything works correctly, you should be inside the PostgreSQL shell

 2. Windows